eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The Common library shall provide functionality for enforcing an agent name to contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_".

 Rationale:
+A consistent naming manner assures stability in usage and compatibility with Ankaios internal structure by ensuring proper function of the filtering.

+Tags:
+- Objects

+Needs:
+- impl
+- utest
+- stest

+#### Config item key naming convention
+`swdd~common-config-item-key-naming-convention~1`

+Status: approved

+The Common library shall provide functionality for enforcing a config item key to contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_".

+Rationale:
+A consistent naming manner assures stability in usage and compatibility with Ankaios internal structure by ensuring proper function of the filtering.

+Tags:
+- Objects

+Needs:
+- impl
+- utest
+- stest

+#### Config aliases and referenced config keys naming convention
+`swdd~common-config-aliases-and-config-reference-keys-naming-convention~1`

+Status: approved

+The Common library shall provide functionality for enforcing a workload's config reference key value pairs to contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_".

+Rationale:
-A consistent naming manner assures stability in usage, compatibility with Ankaios internal structure by ensuring proper function of the filtering.
+A consistent naming manner assures stability in usage and compatibility with Ankaios internal structure by ensuring proper function of the filtering.

 Tags:
 - Objects